felicianog3/Random-Notes/Basic_Network_JQR.md

 * terrain identification helps assess threats and relevant information

 #### Capability Analysis and Force Allocation
+* analysis of operating picture and equipment
+* tradecraft needs, limitations, noise level
+* refine objectives and desired effects based on plans
+* Operational Impact Validation: reherse the mission in a lab with virtually replicated networks and validate capabilities

 #### Orders Production and Dissemination